Sino-German Cooperation on Low Carbon Transport (CLCT)

 Enhancing dialogue and implementation of long-term mitigation strategies to promote low carbon transport in China

-To reach these targets, China started implementing various measures to drastically reduce its emissions.
-This includes the promotion of electro-mobility and smart transport systems, the expansion of public transport, the promotion of shared mobility, walking and cycling, and the promotion of intermodal transport aiming at shifting freight transport volumes from the road to more climate-friendly means including rail and inland waterways.
+To achieve the dual carbon goals of peaking carbon dioxide emissions before 2030 and achieving carbon neutrality by 2060, China started implementing various measures to drastically reduce its emissions.
+In the transport sector, these include the promotion of electro-mobility and smart transport systems, the expansion of public transport, the promotion of shared mobility, walking and cycling, and the promotion of intermodal transport aiming at shifting freight transport volumes from the road to more climate-friendly means, including rail and inland waterways.

 The CLCT project supports the Chinese Ministry of Transport (MoT) and other partners on national and city level in elaborating effective and efficient implementation strategies and policies to further develop a climate-friendly transport sector in China, and supports the Sino-German policy dialogue on long-term climate change mitigation strategies in the transport sector.
 It facilitates the exchange on the potentials of digitalisation, innovative technologies and integrated mobility concepts for fostering and promoting sustainable and low-carbon future transport and mobility.